khinmoh/onlineshop/readme.rst

 ###################
-CodeIgniter BootsShop Tutorial Files
+CodeIgniter Online Shop
 ###################

 This is the repository for CodeIgniter 3 Tutorial series project file.
-The tutorials can be found on http://www.kode-blog.com/2015/05/codeigniter-tutorial/

 Happy coding!